 Risks of retrosternal thyroid surgery are:

-- Damage to parathyroid glands (small glands near the thyroid) or to their blood supply, resulting in low calcium
+- Damage to the parathyroid glands (small glands near the thyroid) or to their blood supply, resulting in low calcium

 - Damage to the trachea